Intervention/docs/image/v4/getting-started/upgrade.md

 ### High Impact Changes

-It is very likely that you will need to make these adjustments when you update to version 4.
+You will likely need to make these adjustments when you update to version 4.

 - Intervention Image 4 now requires PHP 8.3.0 or greater.
 - `ImageManagerInterface::read()` is now handled by `ImageManagerInterface::decode()` or the [other decode methods](/v4/basics/instantiation)